thomasboyt/component-platformer/README.md

   * By tag: http://docs.unity3d.com/ScriptReference/GameObject.FindGameObjectsWithTag.html
   * Unity has the concept of a "component tree" that's based around the `Transform` component, so you can e.g. look up "child objects"
   * **Currently**: Objects are passed through as arguments, which works as long as you're very careful about not leaving around extra references to destroyed objects!
 Probably should just codify this as a tree...
+    * [ ] Bullets don't get destroyed when player is destroyed...
+    * [ ] WorldManager has to manually manage player/platform/enemy references
+    * [ ] GameManager has to manage title, world, gameOver references
 * [ ] Begin figuring out what dev tooling around components looks like: how are components visualized?
 * [ ] Currently, there are order-dependent update chains.
 Is this okay?
 Should this be codified?
   * For example: `PlayerController` has to be applied *before* `PlatformerPhysics`, or things feel really laggy since they're not applied for a whole frame.